 The Flow Model At Work: Understanding Productivity And Engagement

-The flow model is an important concept for understanding productivity and engagement at work.
+The flow model is essential for understanding productivity and engagement at work.

-This guide will provide an overview of the flow model, explain why it matters in the workplace, and give tips on how to use it to be more successful at work.
+This guide will provide an overview of the flow model, explain why it matters in the workplace, and give tips on using it to succeed at work.

 What Is The Flow Model?